aws-samples/istio-on-eks/modules/04-security/opa-external-authorization/README.md

 TOKEN=$(../../bin/04-keycloak-helpers.sh -g -u alice)
 ```

-The minted tokens can then be introspected using the same helper script like below.
+The minted tokens can then be inspected using the same helper script like below.

 ```bash
 ../../bin/04-keycloak-helpers.sh -i -t $TOKEN